Background blur

 ✨Key Takeaways

-• Prana is a vital life force energy that influences physical health, mental state, and spiritual well-being.
+• Prana is the vital life force energy that influences physical, mental, and spiritual health.

 📝In-Depth Guide